eburin2/self-improvement-week-4/README.md

 **View** - The Portion of an application the user sees, or views.
 It represents the user interface of the application.

 **Controller** - Handles input from the user such as clicks or browser events.
 It is responsible for updating the model when necessary.

+**Client-Side MVC** - An application that both follows the MVC design structure and relies on the client to handle most of the actions necessary to run.
+Angular 2, for example.

+**Component** - A small reusable package of both front and back-end code that works together.
+That means components handle both rendering front-end pieces of user interface and any back-end logic required to make those front-end elements interactive.

+**Polyfill** - Code that implements a feature on web browsers that don't technically support that feature.
+This code compensates for any issues older browsers may experience white running an application.

+**SystemJS** - A module loader tool used internally by Angular to construct our applications.